Fossil fuel power station: Water and air contamination by coal ash

 A study released in August 2010 that examined state pollution data in the United States by the organizations Environmental Integrity Project, the Sierra Club and Earthjustice found that coal ash produced by coal-fired power plants dumped at sites across 21 U.S. states has contaminated ground water with toxic elements.
 The contaminants including the poisons arsenic and lead.
 The study concluded that the problem of coal ash-caused water contamination is even more extensive in the United States than has been estimated.
 The study brought to 137 the number of ground water sites across the United States that are contaminated by power plant-produced coal ash.

 Arsenic has been shown to cause skin cancer, bladder cancer and lung cancer, and lead damages the nervous system.
 Coal ash contaminants are also linked to respiratory diseases and other health and developmental problems, and have disrupted local aquatic life.
 Coal ash also releases a variety of toxic contaminants into nearby air, posing a health threat to those who breathe in fugitive coal dust.

 Mercury contamination

 U.S. government scientists tested fish in 291 streams around the country for mercury contamination.
 They found mercury in every fish tested, according to the study by the U.S. Department of the Interior.
 They found mercury even in fish of isolated rural waterways.
-Twenty five percent of the fish tested had mercury levels above the safety levels determined by the U.S. Environmental Protection Agency (EPA) for people who eat the fish regularly.
+Twenty five percent of the fish tested had mercury levels above the safety levels determined by the United States Environmental Protection Agency (EPA) for people who eat the fish regularly.
 The largest source of mercury contamination in the United States is coal-fueled power plant emissions.